Euro Multivision Limited

-Your Directors acknowledges with gratitude and wish to place on record their deepappreciation of continued support and co-operation received by the Company from thevarious Government authorities Shareholders Bankers Lenders Business AssociatesDealers Customers Financial Institutions and Investors during the year.
+Your Directors acknowledges with gratitude and wishes to place on record their deepappreciation for continued support and co-operation received by the Company from thevarious Government authorities Shareholders Bankers Lenders Business AssociatesDealers Customers Financial Institutions and Investors during the year.

-Your Directors place on record their deep appreciation of the dedication and commitmentof your Companys employees at all levels and look forward to their continued supportin the future as well.
+Your Directors places on record their deep appreciation for the dedication andcommitment provided by your Company's employees at all levels and looks forward for theircontinued support in the future as well.

 | ||Hitesh Shah |